 – role of the financial sector in supporting economic growth

-The last day of the Congress will feature three round table debates:
+The last day of the Congress was feature three round table debates:

 – round table – macroeconomic challenges and forecasts for the financial sector

 – round table – map of technological challenges for the financial sector,

 culminating in a debate of CEOs of Poland’s top banks – map of challenges to the banking sector.

 As every year, the Congress will deliver recommendations on financial stability and economic development of Poland and the EU as a tangible, hands-on outcome.